Secret Santa (The Office): Synopsis

 Michael Scott comes into the office as Santa and is outraged that Jim Halpert had already allowed Phyllis Vance to be Santa at the office Christmas party this year.
-Everyone seems to enjoy having Phyllis as Santa, but Michael continues to try to gain attention, prompting Jim to tell him to cease and desist.
-Michael then rearranges his costume into a Jesus outfit and starts heckling and interrupting Phyllis while she's giving out the Secret Santa gifts.
+Everyone enjoys having Phyllis as Santa, so Michael tries to gain attention, prompting Jim to tell him to cease and desist.
+Michael then rearranges his costume into a Jesus outfit and starts heckling the staff while Phyllis gives out the Secret Santa gifts.
 When Jim stops Michael again, Michael calls CFO David Wallace to complain.
-David asks not to be bothered as someone made an agreement to buy the company, which means that everyone else, including himself, will likely lose their jobs.
+David asks not to be bothered as someone made an agreement to buy the company, which means that David will lose his job.

-Michael calls a conference meeting to try to keep up everyone's spirits but reveals that the company is going out of business, which puts everyone into shock.
-When Jim asks for confirmation, Michael says that David told him that the company is being sold.
+Michael calls a conference meeting to try to keep up everyone's spirits but reveals that the company is being sold.
 Jim notes that being sold could be different from going out of business, so Michael calls back David with everyone listening.
-David clarifies that he meant that only he, CEO Alan Brand, and a few other executives at corporate would lose their jobs, but the branches would remain because they are the only successful aspect of the company.
-The office then cheers and goes back to the party, where everyone receives their Secret Santa gifts, and Michael apologizes to Phyllis for trying to overshadow her.
+David clarifies that only he, CEO Alan Brand, and a few other executives would lose their jobs, but the branches would remain because they are the only successful aspect of the company.
+The office cheers and goes back to the party.
+Everyone receives their Secret Santa gifts, and Michael apologizes to Phyllis for trying to overshadow her.

 Oscar Martinez has a secret crush on Matt, one of the new warehouse workers.
-Pam Halpert tries to play matchmaker and introduces Matt to Oscar.
+Pam Halpert plays matchmaker and introduces Matt to Oscar.
 After conversing a while, Matt leaves, and Oscar asks Pam to let him pursue Matt by himself.

-Meanwhile, Dwight Schrute explains that his present has been delivered to him in pieces over the course of several weeks.
-After his first attempt to assemble it, he believes it is a gun.
+Dwight Schrute's present has been delivered to him in pieces over several weeks.
+After assembling it, he believes it is a gun.
 However, after a hint from Michael, he rebuilds it and realizes it is, in fact, a nutcracker, which pleases him.
-Additionally, Andy Bernard has asked to have Erin Hannon as his recipient for Secret Santa and decides to give her the Twelve Days of Christmas as his gift to her.
+Andy Bernard has asked to have Erin Hannon as his recipient for Secret Santa and gives her the Twelve Days of Christmas.
 However, the gifts — most of which are actual live birds — cause her physical harm, prompting her to publicly ask her Secret Santa to discontinue.
-Andy asks Phyllis not to reveal him as Erin's Secret Santa, but Michael blurts it out anyways, and she becomes upset with Andy.
-At the end of the episode, as the office leaves for the night, they are greeted by the "twelve drummers" in the parking lot.
+Phyllis promises Andy not to reveal him as Erin's Secret Santa, but Michael outs him during his heckling.
+Erin becomes furious with Andy.
+As the office leaves for the night, they are greeted by twelve drummers in the parking lot.
 Andy joins them and wishes Erin a Merry Christmas, completing his Secret Santa gift to her.
 They start drumming and Erin is visibly pleased by the gesture.